uwescience/MinWA/methods.md

 Rstudio was our main analysis tool.
 - We utilized several tidyverse packages, such as haven, dplyr, tidyr, and ggplot2.
-- Graphhopper is another R package we used to analyze commute burden
+- Graphhopper is a Java tool with an R wrapper we used to analyze commute burden
 - Remote Git Server was used throughout our collaborative workflow
 - PostgreSQL was used to expedite merging and wrangling large datasets